Dhii/scotch-on-rocks/README.md

     - For DigitalOcean, create a droplet with [this user data][local\do-provision.yml].
 You may want to replace the values of `mysqlPassword`, `wordpressDatabase`, `wordpressUser`, `wordpressPassword` with actual credentials.
     However, it is not advisable to commit changes to this file for security reasons.
+    - Watch out when using [special shell characters][shell\special-chars]: these values will be parts of shell commands, and therefore must be [escaped][shell\escaping-chars].
 7. Run `bundle install` as per [bedrock-capistrano requirements][roots\bedrock-capistrano-requirements].
 8. Create an env config at `/srv/www/html/shared/.en`.
     - You can use the existing [`.env`][local\.env] file as template.
 However, it is not advisable to commit